19th January, 2021

 Writing out your risk assessment and method of work gives a degree of commitment to what is written down.
 Rather than a brief consideration, and perhaps discussing a few options, but not actually reaching a formal decision, by writing down your assessment you are committing to your decisions.

 The document then forms a basis for the management of the activity that can be developed and amended in the future.

 Having written risk assessments and method statements allows coordination with other activities.
-You can often spot risks and hazards that could affect the task, that wouldn't necessarily be picked up on site when you have your head down and are focused on only the task in hand.
+You can often spot risks and hazards that might affect the task, that wouldn't necessarily be picked up on-site when you have your head down and are focused on only the task in hand.

-Where an activity is in close proximity to a high risk task, the risk assessment for the other task can be accessed, and the risks and controls associated taken into consideration for the task at hand.
+Where an activity is in close proximity to a high-risk task, the risk assessment for the other task can be read, and the risks and controls associated taken into consideration for the task at hand.
 This sharing of information can help reduce the combined risks involved with multiple activities.

 Don’t leave your health and safety documents on the shelf, use them in your business, and benefit from improved health and safety planning, commitment, communication, coordination and records.